cockpithq/django-triggers/README.md

 ]
 ```

+### Prerequisites

+Celery is required to be setup in your project.

+## Quickstart

-2. Add triggers' models into your app's model.py
+1. Add triggers' models into your app's model.py

 ```python
 class SampleEvent(Event):